keybase/client/go/saltpack/specs/saltpack_armor.md

 The payload is decoded like this:

-1. Strip all whitespace and `>` characters.
-The latter is for compatibility with email clients that use `>` for quoting.
-2. Chunk the remaining characters into blocks of 43.
-The last block may be shorter.
+1. Chunk the characters into blocks of 43.
+The last block may be short.
-3. Decode each of these blocks with BaseX, using the 62-character alphabet `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz` (all the digits and letters, in ASCII order).
+2. Decode each of these blocks with BaseX, using the 62-character alphabet `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz` (all the digits and letters, in ASCII order).

-That gives the encoder some flexibility in formatting.
+Since whitespace gets stripped, the encoder has some flexibility in formatting.
 Our encoder emits a space every 15 characters and a newline every 200 words.
-That's what felt nicest when we tried it with different terminals and messaging apps.
-But since our decoder doesn't rely on this spacing, we can change it in the future.
+That's what felt nicest when we tested it in different terminals and messaging apps.
+Because the decoder doesn't rely on this spacing, we can change it in the future.

 Note that the 15-character visible word boundaries are unrelated to the 43-character BaseX block boundaries.
 The visible words go away when we strip